juanfranblanco/vscode-solidity/README.md

 ![Screenshot](screenshots/solidity-corrections.gif)

 ## Download source code and ABI from Etherscan
 To download verified source code from Etherscan, you can right click on the folder area or in a soldity file.
-First select what chain the smart contract it(for example Ethereum) and then input the smart contract address.
+First select the chain id the smart contract is (for example Ethereum: 1) and then input the smart contract address.
 The source code will be saved in the root folder of your project.
 Please note that remappings will be generated for multiple files, so these might conflict with existing ones.

 ![Screenshot](screenshots/solidity-etherscan-download.gif)